HubbleCommand/GTARadio/README.md

 You can then remove the leading zeroes by running the following command twice dir | rename-item -NewName {$_.name -replace "^0",""}

-The hardest is renaming BOTH songs & intros to match!
+The hardest is renaming BOTH songs & intros to match.
 As I wanted meta data to be added as well (Song Name, Artist, Year), this has to all be done manually.

 ## Commands used to organise stations & songs